Articles of Incorporation and Rules

 2. Candidates may appoint observers for the voting from among those who have the right to vote.
 However, candidates themselves may not serve as observers for the voting

-(Notification and public announcement of winners)
+(Notification and Announcement of Winners)

 (Appointment)